hero-background-decorative-image

 From the coast to the mountains, all areas of North Carolina have been impacted by storms and extreme weather patterns.
 These include heavy winds, thunderstorms, floods, and storm surge leading to extensive damage and threatening human health.
 The resulting water damage to homes may cause mold to grow, which may worsen our health.
 Mold may release toxins and cause neurological disease.

-North Carolina’s most vulnerable populations including older adults, children, and people with underlying health conditions may face greater risk of disease with climate change.
+North Carolina’s most vulnerable populations including older adults, children, and people with underlying health conditions may face a greater risk of disease with climate change.
 Yet, we can take steps to reduce climate change, the harm to our health, and that of future generations.
 Some personal steps can benefit the environment and reduce disease at the same time.
 Physical modes of transport such as biking or walking can reduce air pollution and encourage physical activity, which can reduce obesity, diabetes, and heart disease.
 For more information on disease prevention, visit the Centers for Disease Control and Prevention website.

 Start your journey to health by being informed and prepared.
 The Atlantic Hurricane Season runs from June to November.
 Learn more about the impact of climate change on human heath by going to these credible sources: